Deep (2017 film)

-Deep is a 2017 English-language animated science fiction adventure film directed by Julio Soto Gurpide with a screenplay by Soto Gurpide, Jose Tatay, Salva Rubio from a story by Soto Gurpide and Tatay.
+Deep is a 2017 English-language animated science fiction musical adventure comedy film directed by Julio Soto Gurpide with a screenplay by Soto Gurpide, Jose Tatay, Salva Rubio from a story by Soto Gurpide and Tatay.
 Inspiration for the film came from Julio's deep sea diving experiences.

 Plot

 In a post-apocalyptic future the planet was subjected to an ecological catastrophe, and as a result the Earth was flooded.
 At the same time, sea inhabitants also suffered a catastrophe.
 The Colossal squid Kraken managed to save several inhabitants and formed a safe place to live with them, which is a colony located in the deep sea of the Atlantic Ocean.

 Kraken's grandson, Deep, considers life to be boring, but shows an interest in objects made by humans.
 He also involves his friends: anglerfish Evo and shrimp Alice.
 Soon one of Deep's "pranks" accidentally endangers the inhabitants of his home and encloses them by stones.
 Deep learns from Kraken that only the white whale Nathan can help them, and tells his grandson the necessary landmarks to identify where Nathan can be found.
 Deep, Evo and Alice set out to find Nathan.

 After passing several landmarks, the friends get to the Titanic, where they find the vampire squid Norma.
 She makes them listen to her musical performance, and tells them that in order to find Nathan, they need to get to Broadway.
 The heroes leave the ship with difficulty, since Norma would not let them go.

 Along the way, Deep is attacked by the Moray eel Maura, but immediately after hearing from him that he has friends, she admits that she is lonely.
-Deep adds Maura to the team, despite the fact that Alice and Evo are against taking a predator that almost ate them on the first night.
+Deep adds Maura to the team, despite the fact that Alice and Evo are against taking a predator that accidentally ate them on the first night.

 Having reached the Brooklyn Bridge, the friends find themselves surrounded by crabs, where their leader, the yeti crab Rico, challenges them to a dance battle.
 Alice's performance strikes Rico, and he falls in love with her.
 After that, the heroes pass the Brooklyn Bridge onto the streets of flooded New York City.
 They enter the radiation zone and overcome a number of zombie piranhas.